-The Draft Master Plan and Environmental Assessment were made available for 30-day review and comment in August 2019.
+The Draft Master Plan and Environmental Assessment were made available for 30-day review and comment in September 2019.
+A second set of workshops was held on September 9 and 10 2019.
 The public again was given the opportunity to review the plan and comment on proposed changes.